What is Knee Replacement Surgery?

 Physiotherapy exercises are a crucial part of recovery, it’s essential to continue to do them for at least two months.
 After three months, the patient can try kneeling using a soft cushion.
 Kneeling isn’t harmful.
 However, some patients find that kneeling never becomes comfortable after knee replacement surgery.

-Most patients can drive after about six weeks following a total knee replacement, and about three weeks after a partial knee replacement.
-However, need to be sure that the patient can control the vehicle and make an emergency stop – depending on the surgeon’s assessment.
+Most patients can drive after about six weeks following a total knee replacement, and about three weeks after a partial knee replacement surgery.
+However, need to be sure that the patient can control the vehicle and make an emergency stop – depending on the knee specialist’s assessment.

 About Knee Implants